Hao102/a1906373_Tran-Huu-Hao-Nguyen_Assignment-1--Part-D/README.md

 Edit
 pip install -r requirements.txt
 3. Place dataset
-Ensure that the dataset file student_habits.csv is placed inside the data/ folder.
+Ensure that the dataset file enhanced_student_habits_performance_dataset.csv is placed inside the data/ folder.

 4. Run the pipeline
 For R: